 We select students from our Guide School and invite them to continue training on motorized rafts for an additional 12 day period (we do not charge anything for this additional training).

-When our senior staff feel that you are technically skilled enough to run the river with guests, and represent Kumsheen’s standards, goals and philosophies, you’ll be able to start work as a member of the Kumsheen team.
+When our senior staff feels that you are technically skilled enough to run the river with guests, and represent Kumsheen’s standards, goals, and philosophies, you’ll be able to start work as a member of the Kumsheen team.
 The time it takes to train varies among individuals.